jomof/jomo-optimized/README.md

 Notes, ramblings and errata from the life of one engineer

 #### 2015-6-19.1 Multivariable Logistic Regression
 I showed linear regression in TypeScript a few days ago.
-Logistic regressions is very similar, all that is required is a transformation of the hypothesis equation to 1/exp(-z) where z is the old linear expression.
+Logistic regressions is very similar, all that is required is a transformation of the hypothesis equation to 1/(1 + exp(-z)) where z is the old linear expression.
 The result is a number in [0,1].
 Logistic regression can be viewed as a single neuron in an artificial neural network.

+Intuitions:
+- The new hypothesis function is a sigmoid.
+It squashes the answer into a range.
+- Not all hypothesis functions have gradient descent solutions that work in the same form

 ```typescript
 / TypeScript multivariable logistic regression using gradient descent